 Storing your olive oil: Olive oil in clear decanters looks beautiful next to the stove in magazines and cooking shows.
 But to maintain highest quality, store it someplace away from light and heat, such as a nearby cabinet.
 If you must have it out, a ceramic decanter would be better than a clear glass one.

 Bottom Line on Olive Oil in Healthy Eating Habits:

 There’s room for more than one healthy oil in the kitchen.
 Different oils bring different flavors, nutrients and cooking qualities.
-Olive oil is an excellent choice to include in eating habits targeting heart health and lower cancer risk.
-Extra virgin oils make an especially good choice because of their phyto-compounds that offer added potential for anti-inflammatory and antioxidant defense support benefits, as well as deliciously complex flavors.
+Among them, olive oil is an excellent choice for eating habits targeting heart health and lower cancer risk.
+Extra virgin olive oils make an especially good choice, because the phytochemicals they contain offer added potential for anti-inflammatory and antioxidant defense support benefits… as well as deliciously complex flavors.

 A Mediterranean-style eating pattern involves several basic choices that seem important to its potential health-protective effects.
 Olive oil is an example of one such choice that can make eating habits healthful, doable and delicious.